atsb/Doom64EX-Plus/README.md

     $ git clone https://github.com/atsb/Doom64EX-Plus

 For Linux, use the build.sh script.
-For cross compilation on Windows, use the build_win_cross.sh
+For cross compilation for Windows, use the build_win_cross.sh

 For Windows, use the provided Visual Studio project file for 32bit builds.